cshbli/ML-CV-AI/math/investment.md

 |IBLC (iShares/BlackRock)|BlackRock|0.47%|52: IREN, COIN, CRCL, BMNR, APLD|Companies involved in blockchain and crypto technologies (rules-based global index).|High exposure to Information Technology (e.g., AMD, NVIDIA) and crypto pure-plays (Coinbase).|
 |BKCH (Global X)|Global X|0.50%|28: |Companies globally that derive profit from blockchain technology.|Diversified across sectors like software, services, and financials; a broad, fundamental approach.|
 |DAPP (VanEck)|VanEck|0.51% (Highest)|25: |Companies undergoing a Digital Transformation via blockchain and distributed ledger technology.|Most aggressive/pure-play focus, with a high concentration in crypto miners and related infrastructure.|

+## Miscellaneous
+- Beta (β) is a measure of a stock's or ETF's price volatility in relation to the overall market, S&P 500.